The Garden in December - Jobs and Tips

 Jobs and Tips

 Place any containers that contain shrubs or trees in a more sheltered position.
 Some such as palms and Cordylines will benefit from being tied up and wrapped in hessian sacking or horticultural fleece for protection (i.e. they might not survive if you don't).
 Others don't need to be placed out of sight which defeats the object somewhat, but will benefit from being put in a less exposed position so they don't get battered by the wind and rain so much.
-Bring out again to a more prominent position next spring when they're starting to grow again and the weather has calmed own.
+Closeness to buildings often gives a slightly warmer position, move them back to a more prominent position next spring when they're starting to grow again and the weather has calmed down.

 Likewise winter flowering pansies.
 They don't really start to perform until early spring and will look better the more sheltered they are, so don't make them face the worst.